schramm-famm/docs/proposal.md

 user can type wherever they choose.

 ## Tasks
-* The application shall require users to have accounts.
-  * Email, Display Name, Password
-  * Multi-Factor Authentication
-  * Google/Facebook authentication
-* The application shall allow user input to be displayed to other authorized users in real-time.
-* Users have "conversations" with each other where the conversation is updated in real-time with other's input
-* Notifications will be when a user is typing/has typed within the conversation
-* When a user re-enters a conversation, they'll be shown the changes made to the conversation since the last time they were there
-* A mini-map can be displayed in the corner of the screen that shows an overview of the conversation and where other users are in it
-* Lock content
-  * Essentially pinning an excerpt so that it can't be edited
-  * Possibly lock position and content
-* Formatting will be stored as XML
-* Input images and animated gifs
-* Highlight excerpt and get history of it
-  * Which user typed what
-* Search through conversations and users
+This messaging application will allow users to create accounts to communicate with each other.
+The accounts can be created using an email account or with Google or Facebook authentication.
+When signed in, users can view and modify their "conversations" with other users.

+The base functionality of a conversation should mimic a real-time collaboration word processor.
+Any changes being made to the conversation will be reflected in real-time to all other users participating in the conversation.
+Text, images, and gifs will be accepted as valid conversation inputs.
+The application will support text formatting.
+Conversation content can also be locked by users so that a specific group of content cannot be modified.

+In addition to the word processing capabilities, there will be features to supplement the messaging platform.
+Users will be notified immediately when other users modify a conversation in the same vein as text message notifications.
+Upon re-entering a conversation, the user will be presented with the changes made since the last time they were active.
+Users can manually view the history of any excerpt to determine which user contributed each change to the excerpt.
+An overview of the conversation that displays the positions of other active users in the conversation will be placed in the corner of every conversation.

+Search functionality will also be provided in the application.
+Users will be able to search through conversations for specific keywords and filter certain parameters.

 ## Methods
 We will research and use many different software development methodologies, tools, and technologies